Visit Our Market

 We’d love to see you at the Issaquah Farmers Market.

 Traditionally we often host 4,500 shoppers and 100 farm, food and craft vendors on a busy summer Saturday.
 Due to COVID-19, our market will be much smaller this year featuring approximately 40 vendors offering farm and food based "pre-packaged" items only.
 King County Health Department (KCHD) compliance also requires us to monitor the amount of shoppers at any one time.
 This may lead to wait times in line to enter.
 Your patience is appreciated.
 We will continue to adapt and expand our market throughout the summer upon KCHD direction.
-For a list of which vendors will be participating each week, our Market Map is updated each Friday afternoon prior to the next market.

 A wide variety of fresh produce is available at the market.
 To check out what’s in season now, view our Farmers Market Produce Calendar (PDF).